chandramani-HAT/terraform-kubernetes-ansible/Readme.md

 - **Avoid Jinja2 in variables:** Build commands dynamically in tasks.
 - **Use Ansible modules for Docker:** Prefer `community.docker` modules for idempotency.
 - **Isolate Ansible directory:** Keep inventory and playbooks organized under `ansible/`.
+- **Patch providerID automatically:** Use Jenkins shell steps to patch all nodes for ALB integration.

 ---